fritzo/hstar/README.md

 More recently, <a href="#user-content-2">[2]</a> showed that many of the atomic datatypes are definable with only &lambda;-calculus and a binary join operator, after a suitable extensional collapse by
-Hyland and Wadsworth's axiom H&ast;
+Hyland and Wadsworth's axiom H&#42;

     H* |- M = N   iff   forall C[ ], C[M] converges <--> C[N] converges